 The short answer is because we’re Americans—because being American means we can believe anything we want; that our beliefs are equal or superior to anyone else’s, experts be damned.
 Once people commit to that approach, the world turns inside out, and no cause-and-effect connection is fixed.
 The credible becomes incredible and the incredible credible.

 So what are the qualification of one of the founders of "Spy" magazine to give us a psuedo-intellectual tour of history?
-He is admittedly Ivy League educated, but certainly not philosopher, theologian, scientist, or even sociologist; on what does he stand to provide us the answer for the deep meaning of "haywire".
+He is admittedly Ivy League educated, but certainly not philosopher, theologian, scientist, political scientist, or even sociologist; on what does he stand to provide us the answer for the deep meaning of "haywire".
 Clearly KURT believes that Trump defines "haywire", however what expertise, philosophy, revelation, equation, data, "standard", dream, etc is Kurt standing on as he says it?
 I'd argue it is exactly like Potter Stewart's definition of pornography ... "you know it when you see it'.

 Kurt HIMSELF has clearly stated "expert's be damned" -- The WoK is being proffered as useful because he himself finds his own views to be "equal or superior to anyone else's".
 He invalidates his own case right up front.